ebeneliason/easy-pattern/README.md

 ### Dynamic Patterns

-Lastly, you can set an `update()` function on your pattern that gets called every time new phases are calculated.
+Lastly, you can set an `update()` function on your pattern that gets called every time new phases get calculated.
 This function is passed the `EasyPattern` itself as well as the current time, and allows you to modify the pattern based on any inputs or game conditions you wish.
 This is a simple example that modifies the ["Conveyor Belt"](#conveyor-belt) above, allowing it to be operated with the crank.